yanniznik/memorygame/README.md

-# memorygame in Vanilla JS
+# Memory Game in Vanilla JS
-Simple memory-based game with JS.
-And puppies.
+Simple memory-based game with JS with additional theme and difficult functionalities.

-# demo
+# Demo
 Check it on [Codepen](https://codepen.io/yananas/pen/OgEdmN).

-## Fork
+## Credits
-Feel free to fork it!
+David Walsch for the [CSS flip animation](https://davidwalsh.name/css-flip).